 Vietnam was identified for the project because of its challenges with the number of children who have a heavy burden of diseases, overwhelmed staff infrastructure, lack of clinical data and research, and the misconception of “hopeless terminal illness” in reference to childhood cancer.

-University Health System pediatric oncology nurses Veronica Flores, Christine Muñoz and Xochitl Castaneda were chosen to participate in the project to assist with training pediatric oncology nurses in Vietnam.
-University Health System support included encouraging nurses to apply to participate in this global population health outreach initiative, travel expenses and meals, flexible scheduling and maintaining status on payroll.
-The Health System was also able to provide them with supplies and necessary tools and information.
+University Health pediatric oncology nurses Veronica Flores, Christine Muñoz and Xochitl Castaneda were chosen to participate in the project to assist with training pediatric oncology nurses in Vietnam.
+University Health support included encouraging nurses to apply to participate in this global population health outreach initiative, travel expenses and meals, flexible scheduling and maintaining status on payroll.
+University Health was also able to provide them with supplies and necessary tools and information.

 The SEAPHO nursing mission focuses on the development of a professional, competent and skilled pediatric oncology nursing workforce in Southeast Asia with mission plans to provide the best nursing care possible for children with cancer and blood disorders and their families.